seansanchez951/seansanchez951/README.md

 ### Hi there 👋

+- 🌐 Data Scientist and AI enthusiast living in Amsterdam
+- 🎹 Working in music and technology
+- 👯 Looking to collaborate on AI automation tools and ML recommendation systems
+- 📫 Reach out at seansanchez951@gmail.com

 <!--
 **seansanchez951/seansanchez951** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.